-These Advocates are union members who have volunteered or have been selected by their unioin to provide a link between the workplace and community.
+These Advocates are union members who have volunteered or have been selected by their union to provide a link between the workplace and community.
 Each Advocate is trained to act as a resource to union members and to the local union itself.
-Find out more about Labour Community Advocates.

 Labour Community Service Awards

 There are many members and local unions who work tirelessly in our community, making Chatham-Kent a better place to live, work, play and raise our children.
 They don’t do this with the expectation of being recognized, but because of who they are and what they believe in.
 The Labour Community Service Awards are our chance to recognize those in the labour movement who make a positive impact in our community.